amida-tech/orange-api/docs/src/adherences.md

     + notes (string, optional)

-        free-text field for things such as observations and reactions recorded by the suer
+        free-text field for things such as observations and reactions recorded by the user

 + Request
     + Headers